joseeden/notes-aws-sysops/Notes/01-EC2_for_SysOps.md

 **SPOT INSTANCES**
 You can defined a max spot price and get the instance while **current spot price < max price you're willing to pay**.

-- spot prices are most of the time stable for a certain period
+- spot prices are quite stable for periods of time
 - but it will be projected as changing from the exam's perspective
+- you define the max spot price you're willing to pay in a **spot request**
 - the hourly spot price varies based on **offer** and **capacity**
 - AWS gives **2 minutes period** before fully reclaiming spot instance
 - if you don't want the instances to be reclaimed, you can use Spot Block